-Following the launch of the WSI Flightpaths Tool (wsiflightpaths.gov.au) an online briefing of First Nations people who had been involved in the project was held.
+Following the launch of the WSI Flightpaths Tool (wsiflightpaths.gov.au) an online briefing of First Nations people who had been involved in the project was held and a demonstration of the tool was provided.
 That online briefing was also open to friends and colleagues of those who had participated.
+Further contact was made following the release of the Draft EIS, providing information on the exhibition period, how the Draft EIS could be viewed and how submissions could be made.